 Nothing else in the human body is even comparable, she says.
 “The way that it functions has to be different because fundamentally, its structure is very, very different. … It’s one gigantic cell instead of millions working in co-operation.”

 It’s an incredibly focused research project that Riddell says could potentially have an enormous impact.

 “There’s a huge amount of evidence that says if you come from a compromised pregnancy, you have increased risk of lifelong health problems,” she says.
 “So if we can treat the placenta, we have the chance to improve the health of the entire population.”

-Riddell is one of the newest perinatal researchers recruited to the University of Alberta by WCHRI, with funding from the Stollery Children’s Hospital Foundation and supporters of the Lois Hole Hospital for Women.
+Riddell is one of the newest perinatal researchers recruited to the University of Alberta by WCHRI, with funding from the Stollery Children’s Hospital Foundation and the Alberta Women’s Health Foundation.